-Nikita (Nik) Nanos, public policy scholar, Woodrow Wilson Center; research associate professor, State University of New York (Buffalo); editorial advisory board, Journal of Professional Communications, McMaster University Canada; contributor, Bloomberg News and Huffington Post; commentator, CBC-TV “Power and Politics”; chair of Nanos Research (a market and public opinion research organization); former publisher of the Canadian Journal of Marketing Research; former national president of the Marketing Research and Intelligence Association (the governing body for market and public opinion research in Canada)
+Nikita (Nik) Nanos, Global Fellow, Wilson Center, Canada Institute; research associate professor, State University of New York (Buffalo); Vice Chair, Board of Governors, Carleton University, Ottawa Canada; Honorary Captain (N), Royal Canadian Navy; founder and executive chairman, Nanos Research (a market and public opinion research organization); pollster of record for The Globe and Mail, Canada’s national newspaper, and CTV News, Canada’s largest private broadcaster; lead researcher of the Bloomberg Nanos Canadian Confidence Index; former publisher of the Canadian Journal of Marketing Research; former national president of the Marketing Research and Intelligence Association (the governing body for market and public opinion research in Canada).

-The primary focus of Nanos’ research with the Canada Institute of the Wilson Center relates to the “Intersection of Public Policy and Politics on U.S.-Canada Energy Issues.”
-Nanos will be in residence at the Wilson Center from January 2013 to May 2013.
+The primary focus of Nanos’ research with the Canada Institute of the Wilson Center relates to binational relationships and political movements.

-Nanos has been a research associate professor at the University at Buffalo since 2008, where he has been conducting a longitudinal bi-national study on Canada-U.S. border, security, and economic issues.
+Nanos has been a research associate professor at the University of New York at Buffalo since 2008, where he has been conducting a longitudinal binational study on Canada-U.S. border, security, and economic issues.